Related Covered Product Categories

 Annual Energy Use: Based on NEMA's LE 5-2001 or Illuminating Engineering Society's (IES) LM-79-08 calculations for 4-foot long, lensed luminaires used an average of 3,600 hours per year, which is typical for federal facilities.

-Annual Energy Cost: Calculated based on an assumed electricity price of $0.086/kWh, which is the average electricity price at federal facilities.
-Learn more about Federal Government Energy/Water Use and Emissions
+Annual Energy Cost: Calculated based on an assumed electricity price of $0.088/kWh, which is the average electricity price at federal facilities in 2021.
+Learn more about Federal Government Energy/Water Use and Emissions.

 Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the required model or best available model (shown in kWh).